 Martha Kovack, MEd, OCT is a member in good standing with the Ontario College of Teachers, and is a certified Orton-Gillingham and Practical Linguistics Teacher with the Canadian Dyslexia Society (under the tutelage of Evelyn Reiss, Fellow of the Orton-Gillingham Academy).

-After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and spell.
-She spent the rest of her career studying literacy research and testing out what she was learning in her practice.
-She eventually became an early literacy specialist with the Ontario early years system, and studied to become certified in Orton-Gillingham and structured literacy approaches to beginning reading instruction.
+After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and write.
+She eventually became an Early Literacy Specialist with the Ontario Early Years system, obtained her Master of Education degree at the University of British Columbia, and became certified in Orton-Gillingham and Structured Literacy approaches to beginning reading instruction.

-Martha continues to attend conferences, take courses, study research, and participate in conversations with leading reading researchers around the world to make sure that she stays current with what works.
+Martha provides ongoing intervention for students with dyslexia and DLD, attends conferences, takes courses, studies research, reads, and participates in conversations with leading reading researchers around the world to make sure she stays current with what works.

 Martha created Sound Readers so she could share what she has learned with educators and families by providing them with the training and tools to make learning to read easier, more efficient, & fun.
 She created and produced the first set of Crazy Shorts/Longs/Mores (card games organized by spelling pattern) in 1998, and teachers and students are still enjoying these games today.

 And finally, Martha is the mother of three artistic children with ADHD (one of whom also has Developmental Language Disorder (DLD) and Dyslexia), and they have given her the passion and determination to seek out more effective approaches to learning to read, write, and communicate with ease.

 Click Here to access Martha's "Let'sGetReadingRight.com" website to learn more about research, simple training opportunities, and other Science of Reading resources.